ergoithz/browsepy/doc/builtin_plugins.rst

 Contributing Builtin Plugins
 ----------------------------

-Browsepy's team is open to contributions of any kind, even about adding built-in plugins, as long as they comply with the following requirements:
+Browsepy's team is open to contributions of any kind, including built-in plugins, as long as they comply with the following requirements:

-* Plugins must be sufficiently covered by tests to avoid lowering browsepy's overall test coverage.
+* Plugins must be sufficiently covered by tests to avoid lowering browsepy's global test coverage.
-* Plugins must not add external requirements to browsepy, optional requirements are allowed if plugin can work without them, even with limited functionality.
+* Plugins must not add external requirements to browsepy, but optional requirements will be allowed if plugin can work without them, even with limited functionality.
-* Plugins should avoid adding specific logic on browsepy itself, but extending browsepy's itself (specially via plugin interface) in a generic and useful way is definitely welcome.
+* Plugins should avoid adding specific logic on browsepy itself, but extending browsepy itself (specially on the plugin interface) in a generic and useful way is definitely welcome.

 Said that, feel free to fork, code great stuff and fill pull requests at